AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Thread Management/agora_chat_restful_thread_member.md

 ## Removing multiple thread members

 Removes multiple users from the specified thread.
+You can remove a maximum of 10 users from a thread at each call.

 For each App Key, the call frequency limit of this method is 100 per second.